-Looking for help with this feature in Polaris PSA or Polaris PPM?
+Looking for help with this feature in Polaris?
 Check out Setting up users for single sign-on authentication in the Polaris help.

 In their user profiles, you’ll need to assign them SSO authentication and, if you’re using an authentication provider, an authentication ID that maps to the user’s identity in the provider application.